 The constant corruption scandals that have been reported in Brazil lately can make many people think that crime is winning the war against ethics.
 But greater disclosure may in fact represent the opposite: the real confrontation of this problem that corrodes the nation.
 This is the thesis that prevails in the book The Siege of Corruptors - The History and Challenges of the New Law that Punishes Companies for Illegal and Unethical Practices, written by journalist Oscar Pilagallo from a seminar held by ETCO-Brazilian Institute of Ethics in Competition in partnership with the newspaper Economic value.

 The seminar, held in 2014, was one of the first events in the country to discuss the effects of the so-called Anti-Corruption Law, which came into force earlier that year.
 The new law increased the punishment of companies involved in corruption cases and encouraged the adoption of integrity programs to prevent this evil.
-The ETCO and Value brought together lawyers, compliance professionals and other experts on the subject, in addition to authorities such as the then Chief Minister of the Comptroller General of the Union, Jorge Hage.
+The ETCO and Market brought together lawyers, compliance professionals and other experts on the subject, in addition to authorities such as the then Chief Minister of the Comptroller General of the Union, Jorge Hage.

 Getting used to corruption